Testing Strategies for Bluetooth Medical Devices

 Platform compatibility assurance elements

-• Cloud-based device testing farm: Online device farms allow developers to do automated application testing at scale for a large number of device profiles, but excludes testing of Bluetooth functionality, Near Field Communication or smartphone sensors.
+• Cloud-based device testing farm: Online device farms allow developers to do automated application testing at scale for a large number of device profiles, but does not support testing of Bluetooth functionality, Near Field Communication or smartphone sensors.

 • Private device farm: Developers can make their own testing farms by obtaining a representative set of physical phones.
 Private device farms are the most efficient way to test Bluetooth functionality, making them a useful investment for device manufacturers.
 Private farms are set up manually, but tests can be automated.

 • Automated testing harness/testing orchestration: A private device farm can be further automated with a testing harness and test orchestration layers.
-The image below is of a sample architecture:
+The image below is an example of a testing architecture:

 bluetooth white paper part 5 testing image